arcazj/openbexi_timeline/docs/browser-tests.md

   Calendar checks apply to date models; the dinosaur axis uses numeric ages.
 - Scroll regions retain keyboard access and scrolling without visible scrollbar tracks.
 Resizing preserves the selected time and the open panel.
+- Real mouse drags navigate every demo in both directions.
+Checks retain overview event nodes, prevent scene rebuilds while dragging, verify finite coordinates, wait for coasting to stop, and preserve the selected time after resizing.
+  Work counts and render durations are attached to the report; hardware-dependent frame rates are not used as pass/fail thresholds.
 - The API reference renders the checked-in OpenAPI contract on a static server.
   Separate explorer checks mock only health, dataset discovery, and event responses to verify query encoding, response status, and safe text rendering.
 The Java API